nextstrain/augur/docs/contribute/DEV_DOCS.md

 Note that the `./bin/augur` convenience script is not installing `augur` system-wide with pip.

-As an alternative to using the convenience script, you can install augur from source as an **editable package** so that your global `augur` command always uses your local source code copy:
+As an alternative to using the convenience script and to install the dev dependencies, you can install augur from source as an **editable package** so that your global `augur` command always uses your local source code copy: